couchbaselabs/cbfg/src/cbfg/README-req-res.md

 :ok

 This means a successful request.
-Additional response data may be available in other response keys/values like :result or :value.
+Additional response data may be available in other response keys/values like :value.

 :invalid